nicholaswmin/automap/.github/CONTRIBUTING.md

 npm run lint
 ```

-all of the above should all exit with `exit-code: 0`
+all of the above should all exit with `0`; no errors and no warnings.

 ## CI Workflows